nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

+.. include:: replace.txt
+.. highlight:: cpp
+.. highlight:: bash

 PageBreak

 Low-Rate Wireless Personal Area Network (LR-WPAN)
 -------------------------------------------------

-This chapter describes the implementation of ns-3 models for the low-rate, wireless personal area network (LR-WPAN) as specified by IEEE standard 802.15.4 (2006).
+This chapter describes the implementation of |ns3| models for the low-rate, wireless personal area network (LR-WPAN) as specified by IEEE standard 802.15.4 (2006).